shimspedy/sengov/content/states/north-dakota/kathy-hogan/_index.md

 In 2018, she decided to run for a seat in the North Dakota Senate to represent the same district.
 She won the election and has been serving as a State Senator since December 1, 2018.
 Her work in the Senate continues to reflect her dedication to public service and her commitment to the people of North Dakota.

 In addition to her legislative duties, Kathy Hogan has been involved in various boards and organizations.
-She has served on the Board of Fargo/Cass Public Health and has been recognized by the North Dakota Women�s Network as the Woman of the Year in 2018.
+She has served on the Board of Fargo/Cass Public Health and has been recognized by the North Dakota Women's Network as the Woman of the Year in 2018.
 She is also a Presentation Associate and a member of the North Dakota Human Rights Coalition.

 As of 2023, Kathy Hogan is the Minority Leader of the North Dakota Senate.
 Her leadership continues to inspire others and make a difference in the lives of the people she serves.